 Inari

-Pyhä-Luosto & the Amethyst Mine
+Pyhä-Luosto and the Amethyst Mine

 Ranua Wildlife Park (Zoo)